What Can You Do With A Human Services Degree? [2021 Guide]

 If you work with people who have disabilities, you might want to pursue certification as a Qualified Intellectual Disability Professional (QIDP).
 Requirements vary by state, but you may need a bachelor’s degree and at least one year of experience.
 This credential may help you get hired for some jobs.

 If you care about helping people, then you may be interested in working as a counselor.
-Some states will allow you to work as a substance abuse counselor with only a bachelor’s degree.
+Some states will allow you to work as a chemical abuse counselor with only a bachelor’s degree.
 To become a licensed clinical social worker (LCSW) or licensed professional counselor (LPC), you’ll need to pursue a graduate degree.

 The Bureau of Labor Statistics has provided the following related careers and salaries:

-Careers | Annual Median Salaries |
+Careers Annual Median Salaries

-Training and Development Managers | $113,350 |
+Training and Development Managers $115,640

-Administrative Services Managers | $96,940 |
+Administrative Services Managers $98,890

-Social and Community Service Managers | $67,150 |
+Social and Community Service Managers $69,600

-Social Workers | $50,470 |
+Social Workers $51,760

-Substance Abuse, Behavioral Disorder, and Mental Health Counselors | $46,240 |
+Substance Abuse, Behavioral Disorder, and Mental Health Counselors $47,660

-Medical Assistants | $34,800 |
+Medical Assistants $35,850

-Recreation Workers | $26,350 |
+Recreation Workers $28,440

-There are many entry-level jobs in the human services field, and a bachelor’s degree can help you secure those.
+There are many entry-level jobs in the human services field, and a bachelors degree can help you secure those.
 With experience and more education, you may be able to advance into leadership roles.

 Associate’s Degree in Human Services vs. Bachelor’s Degree in Human Services

-Associate’s in Human Services | Bachelor’s in Human Services |
+Associate’s in Human Services Bachelor’s in Human Services

-Quick way to get started with entry-level human services jobs | More robust preparation for entry-level or leadership roles in human services organizations |
+Quicker way to get started with entry-level jobs More robust preparation for entry-level or leadership roles in many organizations

-Full-time enrollment usually takes two years or less | Full-time enrollment usually takes four years or less |
+Full-time enrollment usually takes two years or less Full-time enrollment usually takes four years or less

-Introductory classes like Human Development and Human Service Systems | Advanced classes like Special Populations and Human Services Administration |
+Introductory classes like Human Development and Human Service Systems Advanced classes like Special Populations and Human Services Administration

-Job options include probation officer and social services assistant | Job options include case manager and director of development |
+Job options include probation officer and social services assistant Job options include case manager and director of development

-Preparation for a bachelor’s degree | Preparation for a master’s degree |
+Preparation for a bachelors degree Preparation for a master’s degree

 Associate’s degree credits often transfer directly into a bachelor’s degree program.
 By earning an associate’s degree first, you may be able to cut a few years off of your bachelor’s studies.